 A woman in a gray striped sweater works intently on a large copper plate, using a tool to engrave or etch a design.
 Another person in a blue shirt stands nearby in a well-lit room with wooden floors and art on the walls.

-Wagner Arts Fellow Daniela Rivera developing a Caira Art Editions print.
-Photo provided.
+2025 Wagner Arts Fellow Daniela Rivera developing a Caira Art Editions print at Stone Hill Press.
+Photo: Caira Art Editions

 Founded by Lucy Rosenburgh in late 2024, Caira Art Editions publishes prints in all media with a growing roster of Boston-area artists and printers.
 Caira’s aim in publishing is to support the artist in their exploration of a new material, while providing a new market.
 As Boston’s artists and institutions continue to garner recognition nationally and internationally, Caira encourages collectors to grow with the artists as active contributors to the arts community.